 New options for guest OS application process discovery leverages a guest account and VMware tools.
 A guest process list and network connectivity data are collected by requesting data from the VM through the VMware Tools interface to vSphere.
 This data collection and analytics is optional to the user.
 Process discovery allows for automatic tagging of applications and classification of workloads.
 This feature will require you to provide a local guest OS account credential.
 This account does not need to be a vSphere Admin or a domain admin account.
 In simply needs local guest access to view running processes.
 In many cases, this may be a local guest account or a domain account.
 Please note that VMware Tools are required to be present and enabled as well as and elevated security policy for the observer account to allow these features.

 vCenter Server Credentials

-If there is sensitivity to to using an administrator user credential set, a semi-privileged user role can be created for use.
-This role can be applied to a user credential set with minimal permissions in order provide the access needed to use CloudPhysics.
+If there is sensitivity to using an administrator user credential set, a semi-privileged user role can be created for use.
+This role can be applied to a user credential set with minimal permissions in order to provide the access needed to use HPE CloudPhysics.
 The resulting user is much less privileged than an administrative user.

 This user role can be created as follows: